 In the absence of a Medicare NCD or LCD, we use National Comprehensive Cancer Network® (NCCN®) guidelines to review prior authorization requests and claims for coverage of chemotherapy drugs administered in an outpatient setting.
 NCCN provides independent, evidence-based recommendations for cancer treatment and is a CMS-recognized compendium.
 You can view their guidelines at nccn.org > NCCN Guidelines®.

-To submit an online request for prior authorization, use the Prior Authorization and Notification tool on Link to submit your request.
-To access the tool, sign in to Link by going to UHCprovider.com and clicking on the Link button in the top right corner.
+To submit an online request for prior authorization, use Prior Authorization and Notification on the UnitedHealthcare Provider Portal to submit your request.
+To access the tool, sign in to UnitedHealth Care Provider Portal by going to UHCprovider.com and clicking on the Sign In button in the top right corner.
 Once you’re in the tool, select Oncology, and when prompted, answer the questions about the service type, member type and state.

 Please complete all prior authorization requests online.
 The online system will identify the members who need a prior authorization request submitted.